 After I pushed for more explanation, she said, “’Ok’ means we accept your answers to our questions.
 ‘We’re done’ means we were Mormon for 36 years.
 In fact, we are both multi-generation Mormons and both of us have pioneer heritage.
 We no longer want to be Mormon, so we’re done.
 I said ‘what’s next’ because you seem very happy and filled with joy and we want to know how to find that same happiness and joy.”

 My immediate thought was, “Really, Jesus?
 Is this how you’re going to work in Utah?”

-Knowing something was happening in their hearts, I became extremely excited and began to share the gospel with them.
-They professed faith in Christ and, later that same day, they shared the gospel with their two children and both were brought from death to life in Christ!
-Just a few months later, we had the privilege of baptizing the husband and then he baptized his wife and two children.
+Something was happening in their hearts.
+So, I became extremely excited and began to share the gospel with them.
+They professed faith in Christ.
+Later that same day, they shared the gospel with their two children and both were brought from death to life in Christ!
+Just a few months later, we had the privilege of baptizing the husband.
+Then he baptized his wife and two children.
 It was an amazing journey of faith over a few short months from salvation to baptism.

 This couple was born and raised in the Mountain West.
 They were multi-generation Mormon.
 Their family and the Mormon Church were their first loves.
 Now, the Lord Jesus is their everything.
 He is the center of their home.
 And, when asked about life as Christians in Utah, they often say, “It feels like God is moving here like He never has.
 It feels like the ground is moving beneath our feet.”

 Please continue to pray for Christians in Utah.
 Though the Lord is seeing fit to grow our numbers, we are still a very small fraction of the larger population.
 Ask the Lord to protect Christians from spiritual warfare, to provide opportunities to share the gospel, and to continue saving the 98% of our state that does not know Christ.